CanningRoad/canningroad.github.io/_activities/alpha.md

 Alpha is an opportunity to explore life and the Christian faith in a friendly, open and informal environment.

-Each session includes food, a short talk and a discussion where you can share your thoughts.
-There's no pressure, no follow up and no charge.
+During social distancing, we can do Alpha online from the comfort of our own homes.
+There's a short video and a discussion where you can share your thoughts.
+There's no pressure, no follow up and no charge!

+<iframe class="db center" width="560" height="315" src="https://www.youtube.com/embed/fViYK_Xb3Wg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Who's it for? ##